 To a considerable extent research at the Department of Sociology is organised in the form of research groups, that serve as platforms for exchange of thaughts and for coordination of activities.
-Group coordinators are , Hannah Bradby and Sandra Torres (Welfare and Life-course), Tora Holmberg (Cultural Matters Group), Patrik Aspers (The Uppsala Laboratory of Economic Sociology), and Stina Bergman Blix and Stefan Sjöström (Emotion - Justice - Interaction).
+Group coordinators are , Hannah Bradby and Sandra Torres (Welfare Research Group), Tora Holmberg (Cultural Matters Group), Patrik Aspers (The Uppsala Laboratory of Economic Sociology), and Stina Bergman Blix and Stefan Sjöström (Emotion - Justice - Interaction).
 Miguel Martinez is coordinating the Urban Sociology Research Group that is active at the Institute for Housing and Urban Research (IBF) but has members affiliated with the Department of Sociology.

 Welfare Research Group